markns/markns.dev/content/posts/domain-specific-paas/domain-specific-paas-a-use-case.md

 +++
 author = "Mark Nuttall-Smith"
-title = "Anatomy of a micro PaaS - part 2" date = "2022-07-12"
-description = "How to build a micro PaaS using Kubernetes and Istio" tags = [
+title = "Anatomy of a domain-specific PaaS - a use case" date = "2022-07-12" description = "How to build a micro PaaS using Kubernetes and Istio" tags = [